FKfarell17108/fsh-typescript/README.md

 ## © 2026 Farell Kurniawan

-This project is proprietary software.
+This project is proprietary software under the FK Universe License.
 All rights reserved.
 Unauthorized use, copying, or distribution is strictly prohibited.
+This repository is for viewing purposes only.